charliek/vagrant-sentry/README.md

 Setup Using Chef Solo
 ---------------------

-A start of this is done using [fabric].
+Only tested on Ubuntu 12.04

+Included is a [fabric] file that can be used to install chef, sync the chef cookbooks, and run chef solo.
 To start navigate to this directory.
-This recipe also puts in place some basic firewall settings, but there is much more tweaking needed before this is produciton ready.
+Before using something like this in production you should make sure you understand what it is doing.
+There is till work to be done to make this production ready.
+Note that running the included script will redo any firewall rules to only allow incoming connections on 22 and 80.

 Clone it from github